Request for Proposals (RFP)

 - Projected time line of activities to include but not limited to:

 ii.
 Site renovations

 iii.
 Obtaining a license from CCL with non-ambulatory clearance

 v.
 Submission and approval of a complete program design

 vi.
-Involvement in activities leading to the transition of the consumer from the SDC
+Involvement in activities leading to the transition of the consumer from the

 vii.
 Facility opening date